Mahmoud-Elabbasy/Leon-Template-One/README.md

 ---

+## 🎯 Project Goal
+The goal of this project was not only to recreate the design, but also to practice building a complete multi-section layout and improve my ability to structure and organize front-end code properly.

+---

 ## 🎯 What I Learned
-- Building responsive layouts
+- Handling complex layouts with multiple sections
-- Using Flexbox & Grid effectively
+- Improving responsiveness using media queries
-- Writing clean and maintainable CSS
+- Writing cleaner and more maintainable CSS
+- Paying attention to small design details (spacing, alignment, colors)

 ---